LDMX-Software/ldmx-software.github.io/src/fire/intro.md

 ### Configuration script arguments

 Arguments after the `.py` file on the commandline will be passed to the script as normal arguments to any python script.
 These can be used in many ways to adjust the behavior of the script.
-Some examples are given below in the Tips and Tricks section.
+Some examples are given below in the [Tips and Tricks](config-tips.md) section.

+## Processing Modes
+There are two processing modes that `fire` can run in which are defined by the presence of input data files[^1].

+If there are no input data files, then `fire` is in _Production Mode_ while if there are input data files, then `fire` is in _Reconstruction Mode_.
+The names of these two modes originate from how `fire` is used in LDMX research.

+[^1]: In this context, an "input data file" is a data file previously produced by `fire`.
+There can be other types of data that are "input" into `fire` but unless `fire` is actually treating those input files as a reference, `fire` is considered to be in "Production Mode".
+See the `inputFiles` configuration parameter below.

 ## The Process Object